It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 Blame, shame, and guilt are powerful manipulative emotions that may be used by you or against you as a defense mechanism.
 For example, you may project blame on others or be on the receiving side of such a projection.

-Interestingly, research shows that projecting blame onto others is more common among individuals who are unable to regulate their emotions.
+Interestingly, research shows that projecting blame onto others is more common among individuals who cannot regulate their emotions.

-This means not blaming others, not throwing a pity party, and not playing the role of victim, but rather focusing on the aspects of the challenge that are within your control, and letting go of the rest (including other people’s reactions).
+This means not blaming others, not throwing a pity party, and not playing the victim role, but instead focusing on the aspects of the challenge that are within your control and letting go of the rest (including other people’s reactions).
 This ability to assume a sense of agency over the factors of your life within your control is also known as the “locus of control” or the degree to which you believe that you, as opposed to external forces (beyond your influence), have control over the outcome of the events that influence your life.

 READ THIS NEXT: How Personal Responsibility Enhances Resilience